AIDY-F2N/setpod-scheduler/README.md

 - 'timelimit': The 'timelimit' label, when uncommented, signifies the maximum allowed time for the scheduling algorithm to find a suitable deployment or assignment solution for all the pods of the application.
 Adjust this value based on the allotted time for the scheduling algorithm to make better pod assignments.

-## Example: Illustrating Deployment of setpod-scheduler in a Kind Cluster and Application Deployment
+## Example1: Illustrating Deployment of setpod-scheduler in a Kind Cluster and Application Deployment

 In this example, we'll demonstrate the process of: